 “I’m A Cartoon Voiceover Actor”

-We interviewed Carlos Alazraqui, a cartoon Voiceover Actor in Hollywood.
+Meet Carlos Alazraqui, a cartoon Voiceover Actor in Hollywood with over 300 credits to his name.
 Carlos is known for his roles with Disney and Nickelodeon, and for his work as the Taco Bell Chihuahua.
-In this interview, Carlos shares his story, how he got into acting, and what it’s like to be a working actor in Los Angeles.
+Carlos shares his story, how he got into voice acting, and what it’s like to be a working actor in Los Angeles.

 Carlos Alazraqui: Voiceover Actor in Hollywood